JessicaLopezEspejel/GeSERA/README.md

 ### Wikisera correlations
-The module `wikisera/correlation/wikisera_correlations.py` calculates Pearson, Spearman and Kendall correlations between wikiSERA automatic evaluations and manual (Pyramid) evaluations on TAC 2009 data.
-The main goal of the program is to reproduce the correlations reported on the paper, and compare them to other evaluation measures (like ROUGE).
+The module `wikisera/correlation/wikisera_correlations.py` computes Pearson, Spearman, and Kendall correlations between wikiSERA automatic evaluations and Pyramid manual evaluations on TAC 2009 dataset.
+The program's main goal is to reproduce the correlations reported in the paper and compare them to other evaluation measures like ROUGE.

 ### SERA-DIS
-The module `wikisera/SERA-DIS/ComputeSERADIS.py` is intended to take the order or the articles in the Wikipedia resulting vector into account in the SERA score.
-It relies on the document vectors output file to optimize the relevance analysis ordered comparition of the candidate and the reference Wikipedia document vectors (from `sera_raw*` output file).
+The module `wikisera/SERA-DIS/ComputeSERADIS.py` takes into consideration the order of the articles in the Wikipedia resulting vector when computing SERA scores.
+It relies on the document vectors output file to optimize the relevance analysis ordered comparison of the candidate and the reference Wikipedia document vectors (from sera_raw* output file)